mjuhanne/fyrtur-motor-board/README.md

 #### Debug/programming interface wiring

 To flash the motor unit firmware a STM programmer is needed (recommended one is [ST-Link V2](https://www.digikey.com/en/products/detail/stmicroelectronics/ST-LINK-V2/2214535) which can be had for about 20 EUR / 22 USD).
 The programming mode that is used is Single-Wire Debug (SWD) instead of older JTAG standard.
-Solder 5 male Dupont wires to IO1 header as described below.
-The required wires are GND, RST, SWCLK, SWDIO, 3V3 (3V3 is the square pin hole).
+First solder 5 male Dupont wires to IO1 header as described below.
+The required wires are GND, RST, SWCLK, SWDIO, 3V3 (To help identifying the correct order, 3V3 is the square pin hole).

 ![Fyrtur motor module SWD wiring](images/Fyrtur-motor-SWD-wiring-1.jpg)

 Then route the wires via holes in the the motor housing.
-You also need to carve a second narrow hole on the plastic end cap to fit the wires through (not shown in the picture).
+You also need to carve a second narrow hole on the plastic end cap to fit the wires coming through (not shown in the picture).
+Be careful when reattaching the aluminum tube so that the little aluminum tabs are pushed firmly down in the plastic trenches and are absolutely flush with the rest of the tube (even slightest protusion can create annoying sound from friction and cause uneven movement!)

 ![Fyrtur motor module SWD wiring](images/Fyrtur-motor-SWD-wiring-3.jpg)

 Attach SWD wires to the flat cable that came with the ST-Link.
 ![Fyrtur motor module SWD wiring #2](images/Fyrtur-motor-SWD-wiring-2.jpg)

-#### Firmware dumping with ST-Link V2:
+#### Firmware dumping Windows ST-LINK utility and ST-Link V2:

 - External power (>= 4.0V) is required via the motor 7.4V pin
 - Launch STM32 ST-LINK Utility